kpsocal/rag-based-ai-assistant/README.md

-# RAG-Based AI Assistant - AAIDC Project 1 Template
+# An AI-Powered Assistant for Analyzing Corporate 10-K Filings: A RAG Approach

 ## 🤖 What is this?